twolfson/grunt-spritesmith/README.md

 // TODO: Make it clear that the css retina cssSelector gets `retinaGroup`, not the `sprite`

+// TODO: Rewrite all of changes to `lib` to make sure we didn't have interim leftovers
+//   Diff afterwards for funzies

 Grunt task for converting a set of images into a spritesheet and corresponding CSS variables.

 A folder of icons processed by `grunt-spritesmith`: